pusher/websockets-from-scratch-tutorial/README.md

 end
 ```

-Let's use the mask-key to decode the content by using this magic function that loops through the bytes and [XORs](http://en.wikipedia.org/wiki/Bitwise_operation#XOR) the octet with the `(i % 4)`th octet of the mask.
+Let's again use the mask-key to decode the content by using this magic function that loops through the bytes and [XORs](http://en.wikipedia.org/wiki/Bitwise_operation#XOR) the octet with the `(i % 4)`th octet of the mask.

+>>> I'm assuming this XOR etc ^ is in the spec?

 ```ruby
 def listen(&block)